thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/action-nodes.md

 ![image](/images/user-guide/rule-engine-2-0/nodes/action-rpc-call-request.png)

-Used for sending RPC requests to the Device and routing response to the next Rule nodes.
+Sends RPC requests to the Device and routing response to the next Rule nodes.
 Message Originator must be a **Device** entity as RPC request can be initiated only to device.

 Node configuration has **Timeout** field used to specify timeout waiting for response from device.